Freedom, Control and Confusion in the Art Gallery

 It could be argued that the art museum simply cannot do any longer without all the instructions, warnings and apologies posted on its walls.
 Too much is at stake, also economically; being sued by an injured or insulted visitor is one of the worst nightmares a museum faces; besides, scandals easily ‘echo’ in mass media, damaging the institution’s reputation.
 One might ask, however, whether everything is correct when the notices begin to accumulate to such an extend that they start competing with the artworks for attention?
 It might be suggested that the art museum, as well as the works it houses, should in a certain sense be self-explanatory, speaking to the visitors’ instincts and ‘guts’, leaving plenty of room for their own discoveries and interpretations.
 Perhaps this is no longer possible.
 At the most recent Whitney Biennial (2006) the works on display had been provided with detailed curatorial explanations about their subject matter and their social, philosophical and cultural significance.
 One might expect these issues to be something the visitor him/herself deciphers from the work; of course, theoretically one can still enjoy the works without reading the descriptions.
 Unfortunately, many of the works on display at the Whitney Museum were so introverted (or even nihilistic), that they only seemed to reveal their ‘depths’ through the metalanguage of the notices.
 While there was little to persuade the visitors to touch (which must have been a relief for the museum staff – could it have been a conscious curatorial decision?), there was much reason for bewilderment.
 Bewilderment, of course, can be a source of discovery and understanding, but it can also lead to coldness and indifference.

-- The experience may also feel like an enchanted game world, a spatialized version of Nintendo’s Super-Mario where the visitor is one’s own avatar and the goal is to “avoid obstacles” and get safely through.
-I am grateful for my former UCLA graduate student, media artist Andrew Hieronymi for this observation.^
+- The experience may also feel like an enchanted game world, a spatialised version of Nintendo’s Super-Mario where the visitor is one’s own avatar and the goal is to "avoid obstacles" and get safely through.
+I am grateful for my former UCLA graduate student, media artist Andrew Hieronymi for this observation.

 This Article was first published in Framework.
 The Finnish Art Review, Issue 5 (July 06), pp.110-113.